Connect with others who understand.

 Weight Loss

 Weight loss is common during cancer treatment.
-The stress and shock of a cancer diagnosis may also contribute to weight loss.
-Weight loss during chemotherapy can happen for many reasons, including taste changes, loss of appetite, and nausea.
+The stress and shock of a cancer diagnosis may also lead you to lose weight.
+During chemotherapy, weight loss can happen for many reasons, including taste changes, loss of appetite, and nausea.

-Taste and smell are important aspects of enjoying food, and certain chemotherapy drugs can affect them.
-These drugs include docetaxel, ixabepilone (Ixempra), and fluorouracil (Adrucil).
+Taste and smell are important aspects of enjoying food, and certain chemotherapy drugs, including docetaxel, ixabepilone (Ixempra), and fluorouracil, can affect these senses.
 You may notice that foods taste more bland, bitter, or metallic within the first week of chemotherapy treatment.
 Taste changes tend to occur throughout treatment, and they typically resolve a few months after treatment stops.

 Nausea and loss of appetite are also common with chemotherapy.
 More severe nausea may cause vomiting, which can further contribute to weight loss.
 Several chemotherapy drugs cause nausea, including: